Vikas-Open-Source/restaurant-management/restaurant-management-system/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.vikas-open-source.restaurant-management-app' is invalid and this project uses 'com.vikas_open_source.restaurant_management_app' instead.
+* The original package name 'com.vikas-open-source.restaurant-management' is invalid and this project uses 'com.vikas_open_source.restaurant_management_app' instead.

 # Getting Started